emdros/emdros/README.md

 Emdros is a database engine for objects that exhibit the relations "is_inside" and "is_in_sequence".

-Example domains include: Text, DNA, historical events, health measurements, other physical measurements, stock tickers, etc.
+Example domains include:

+- Text
+- DNA
+- historical events
+- health measurements
+- other physical measurements
+- stock tickers
+- ... etc.

 ## Emdros in a nutshell